SERVIR-WA/GALUP/training/1_lu/modules/module2.md

 ## 1. Density of Line Features

-_Density of Line Features_ calculatesc the line density in a polygon (i.e., the total length of line features that fall within a polygon feature divided by the polygon's area).
+_Density of Line Features_ calculates the line density in a polygon (i.e., the total length of line features that fall within a polygon feature divided by the polygon's area).
 The polygon features (i.e., Input layer) and line features (i.e., Line layer) are two required parameters for using this tool.
 There are five additional parameters can be specified, please check [here](https://github.com/SERVIR-WA/GALUP/wiki/Tools#density-of-line-features).

 ### 1.1 Usage